Waiya-sys/Befrienders-Tutorial/README.md

 # Befrienders Excel Dashboard Tutorial

 Welcome to the Befrienders Excel Dashboard Tutorial.
-This guide will walk you through the steps of using the Excel dashboard, data sheet, and form to manage and visualize engagement information.
+This comprehensive guide will walk you through using the Excel dashboard, data sheet, and form to effectively manage engagement information and gain insights through data analysis and visualization.

 ## Table of Contents